 Dress on riverboats tends to be far more casual than on ocean-going vessels.
 Many passengers don’t change for dinner, remaining in the same outfits they’ve worn during the day.
 In fact, the cruise schedule can be so intense that there often isn’t enough time to change before dinner.

-Men can easily opt to leave their sport jackets home and women can feel comfortable and elegant in a pair of slacks and nice sweater or blouse.
+Men can easily opt to leave their sports jackets home and women can feel comfortable and elegant in a pair of slacks and nice sweater or blouse.
 Some passengers choose to dress up (although it’s optional) for the Captain’s Dinner.
 A dress shirt or dark polo shirt for men and a nice shawl for women can top off a casual outfit and kick it up a notch.
 Even in summer, air-conditioning can make for chilly dining rooms so it’s nice to have something to throw over your shoulders.

 Don’t pack or carry expensive jewelry.
 If you want to glitz up at night, bring costume stuff so you don’t have to worry about securing it in the safe in your cabin.